dancorreia-swe/dancorreia-swe/README.md

 - 👨‍💻 All of my projects are here! (for now)

-- ▶️ I regularly post my accomplisments and random stuff on [twitter.com/dan_galego](https://twitter.com/dan_galego)

-- 💬 Ask me about **JavaScript, HTML, CSS, Tailwind, NodeJS**
+- 💬 Ask me about **JavaScript, Typescript, NextJS, React and NodeJS**

 - ⚡ Fun fact!
-I'm thinking to start a youtube channel! 🎬
+I've translated Harvard CS50 to portuguese! 🎬 (Give it a check)[https://aldonunes001.github.io/CS50-MCZ/]

 <br>